-To ask the Scottish Government what its response is to reports that Skills Development Scotland has spent £64.5 million on staff costs since April 2016 compared with £116.7 million on national training programmes; what discussions it has had with the agency regarding this, and what its position is on whether this constitutes the best balance of its expenditure.
+To ask the Scottish Government what its response is to reports that Skills Development Scotland has spent £8.2 million on industry and employer engagement since April 2016; what discussions it has had with the agency regarding this, and what its position is on whether this expenditure constitutes value-for-money.

 Answered by: Jamie Hepburn 23 November 2016

 We are content that this activity is in line with our guidance and recognises the fact that engaging with industry and employers is a central part of the role that SDS play particularly in delivering the Skills Planning Model.
 The importance of such engagement has been a crucial aspect of our policy in this area, for example through the Labour Market Strategy and Developing the Young Workforce.